Updated September 2018

 Check out an arcade-themed bar

 Drinking and playing games go hand in hand.
 While the days of beer pong have likely come and gone, several Orlando bars allow you to sip adult beverages while indulging your inner child.
-BART is a small hole in the wall bar packed with vintage arcade games (think Pac-Man and Frogger), and local art lining the walls adds extra personality to the small but lively space.
-The drink menu features an impressive selection of craft beer and wine.
-Another local favorite, Joysticks Arcade Lounge & Retro Bar packs a punch with quirky decor, arcade games, air hockey, and signature cocktails.
+Joysticks Arcade Lounge & Retro Bar packs a punch with quirky decor, arcade games, air hockey, and signature cocktails.
 Other fun options include Player 1 Video Game Bar and The Cloak and Blaster, which has an upstairs video game lounge.

 Race around an indoor go-kart track

 Several indoor go-kart racing options are available to Orlando locals including K1 Speed (near the Florida Mall), I-Drive NASCAR (just off International Drive) and Andretti Indoor Karting & Games, which has an arcade bar, ropes/zipline course, laser tag, bowling and more in addition to karting.
 Both options are located about 15 minutes from each other, so visit each one if you're having a good time.
 I-Drive NASCAR offers a $2 Florida Resident discount with proof of residency.
 Just don't forget to wear closed-toe shoes!

 Explore Main Event Entertainment